Regulations and Procedures for All Graduate Students

 Disciplinary Probation, Suspension and Expulsion

-Students seeking readmission after a suspension for Honor Code or Code of Conduct violations or other nonacademic action should submit a petition in writing to the Office of Student Judicial Programs by emailing SJP@rice.edu.
+Undergraduate students seeking readmission after a suspension for Honor Code or Code of Conduct violations or other nonacademic action should submit a petition in writing to the Office of Student Judicial Programs by emailing SJP@rice.edu.
+Graduate students seeking readmission after a suspension for academic integrity violations or Code of Conduct violations or other nonacademic action should submit a petition in writing to the Dean of Graduate and Postdoctoral studies by emailing graddean@rice.edu.
 That petition should include information on what the student did while away from Rice, including any schooling or employment; how the student met any requirements described by Rice at the time of separation; what the student did to address any issues leading to the separation; and what the student learned from the separation.
 Once approved by Student Judicial Programs, petitions are forwarded to the dean of undergraduates (for undergraduate students) or to the dean of graduate and postdoctoral studies (for graduate students) for final readmission approval and action.

 Due to the nature of graduate programs, reinstated students may not be able to return to the same advisor or secure the same level or source of financial aid.
-If reinstated graduate research students cannot identify a suitable advisor who would financially support them, they may be dismissed outright.
+If reinstated graduate research students cannot identify a suitable advisor who would financially support them, they may not be able to continue their studies at Rice.

 Termination or Reduction of Financial Support

 Active participation in required academic activities (for example, laboratory work in certain science and engineering programs) is a basic condition for continued financial support.
 Students who are absent from such required activities for two weeks without permission and without mitigating circumstances may be subject to termination of financial support and/or dismissal following a notification that this termination will take place a minimum of 15 days prior to the cancellation of support.
-In addition, they may be judged not to be making adequate academic progress as defined above.
 Thus, if absences have to occur, they must be prearranged with the student's supervisor, except for medical and family emergencies, in which cases timely notification is required.
 Graduate advisors and programs should be aware of unexplained student absences and must provide immediate written warnings when students are not present and carrying out required academic activities for more than one week.

 When the source of a graduate stipend is an externally sponsored research grant, the principal investigator is responsible for certifying that compensation paid to those who are supported by the grant faithfully corresponds to actual effort in carrying out the sponsored research.
 This process is referred to as “effort certification.”
 The requirements above to give students warnings and notices before dismissal or termination of stipend are separate and independent of the effort-certification requirement.
 If a principal investigator determines that a graduate student is not contributing to the sponsored project that is the source of the student’s stipend, then the program must reallocate the charge for the affected pay period to another fund.